chhaymatt/fakeOS/README.md

 ## Known Issues
 ## Issue 1
 ### Symptom
-- Time menu dropdown appears to the left instead of the right

-## Issue 2
-### Symptom
 - Dragging an app does not appear on top of the other apps until click release